0hassan/DEMO_BACKEND/README.md

 // Project contains Basic required resources to start working on a node js backend project
 // Folder structure is is according to the organizational level projects
+//
+// Auth0 is implemented for authentication purposes

+// we also do some backend jobs using bull library